-As of the date of this filing, we are in the initial study period for potential new developments, including sites located in Scottsdale, Arizona; Foxwoods Resort Casino in Mashantucket, Connecticut ("Foxwoods"); Toronto, Ontario and Ottawa, Ontario.
+As of the date of this filing, we are in the initial study period for potential new developments, including sites located in Scottsdale, Arizona; Charlotte, North Carolina; Foxwoods Resort Casino in Mashantucket, Connecticut ("Foxwoods"); Toronto, Ontario and Ottawa, Ontario.
 The Ottawa and Toronto sites, if developed, will be undertaken by our Canadian Joint Venture with our RioCan partner (see discussion under the caption "RioCan Canadian Joint Venture" in the section titled "Off-Balance Sheet Arrangements").
-The Foxwoods site, if developed will be undertaken by a joint venture which will be consolidated for financial reporting purposes.
 We may also use joint venture arrangements to develop other potential sites.
 There can be no assurance, however, that these potential future developments will ultimately be developed.